 Some downsides to catastrophic health plans are:

-HRAs are IRS-approved, employer-funded health benefits.
-They allow you to reimburse your employees for their qualifying medical expenses—including individual health insurance premiums and out-of-pocket costs—tax-free.
+HRAs are IRS-approved, employer-funded health benefits that allow you to reimburse your employees for their qualifying medical expenses, including individual health insurance premiums and out-of-pocket costs, on a tax-free basis.

 With an HRA, you set a monthly allowance that works for your company’s benefits budget.
-Instead of enrolling in a one-size-fits-all group plan, your employees buy the medical services and individual plan that’s best for them.
+Instead of enrolling in a one-size-fits-all group plan, your employees buy individual health insurance and other eligible medical services and items.
 Once employees make an approved purchase, you reimburse them tax-free up to their allowance amount.
-Unlike HSAs, unused funds stay with you if an employee leaves your company.
+Unused HRA funds stay with you at the end of the plan year or if an employee leaves your company.

 Due to their flexibility, offering an HRA instead of group health insurance is a surefire way for employers of all sizes, locations, and budgets to attract and retain talented workers.

 No matter where you live, what type of business you run, or your employees’ medical needs, you have comprehensive coverage options.
-Reviewing your available health insurance plans will help you make the right choice for your family or organization during the open enrollment period.
+Reviewing your available health insurance plans will help you make the right choice for your family or organization during Open Enrollment.

-If you're an employer looking to provide personalized employee benefits, PeopleKeep can help.
-Our benefits administration software makes it easy for business owners of all sizes to set up and manage a customized HRA.
-Schedule a call with an HRA specialist to learn how we can help you improve your benefits package.
+If you're an employer looking to provide personalized health benefits, PeopleKeep by Remodel Health can help.
+Our HRA administration software makes it easy for business owners of all sizes to set up and manage a cost-effective QSEHRA, ICHRA, or GCHRA.
+Schedule a call with an HRA specialist to learn how we can help you improve your benefits package!